Finding a Real Spell Caster

 teacher and student both wrestle in that said mud, both are bound to

 wind up dirty and disheveled.

-In closing, I want to take the time to thank my former teacher for leading me to the edge of the abyss and back again,
+In closing, I want to take the time to thank the real spell casters for leading me to the edge of the abyss and back again,

 albeit in a rather convoluted way.
 Were it not for what I experienced throughout my 'prenticeship, I would not have a firmer grasp of my own personal morals and ethics as far as teaching and learning are concerned.
 I now know in a much stronger and permanent fashion what I will allow in a voluntary capacity to happen to me on a physical, emotional and spiritual level and what I will in good conscience voluntarily